Ninja-Squad/data-discovery/HELP.md

 # Help section

+> Note: this application is responsive, meaning that its rendering will adapt to the screen's size of your device, hence location of items below can be different than stated.

 You can seek data by entering one or several term(s) in the main search box (_e.g._ **wheat yield** or **Vitis**).
 > Note: there is no boolean operator neither quote character allowing to refine your query, any entered term will be used to find data.